Arkansas Highway 206

 Highway 206 (AR 206 and Hwy.
-206) is a designation for three east–west state highways in the Ozark Mountains.
+206) is a designation for three east–west state highways in the Ozark Mountains in the United States.
 Each segment was created during periods of state highway systemwide expansions ordered by the Arkansas General Assembly to add system mileage in every county, first in 1957, and again in 1973.
 All are low-traffic highways providing connectivity between rural communities and major highways in the area.
 All are maintained by the Arkansas Department of Transportation (ArDOT).

 Route description

 The ArDOT maintains Highway 206 like all other parts of the state highway system.
 As a part of these responsibilities, the department tracks the volume of traffic using its roads in surveys using a metric called average annual daily traffic (AADT).
 ArDOT estimates the traffic level for a segment of roadway for any average day of the year in these surveys.
 As of 2019, AADT was estimated at 1,300 vehicles per day (VPD) near Bellefonte and as low as 610 VPD near the western terminus of Section 1.
 Section 2 had an AADT of 830 VPD, with Section 3 ranging from 200 to 20 VPD.
 For reference, the American Association of State Highway and Transportation Officials (AASHTO), classifies roads with fewer than 400 vehicles per day as a very low volume local road.

 No segment of Highway 206 has been listed as part of the National Highway System, a network of roads important to the nation's economy, defense, and mobility.